komushi/vue-appsync-study/README.md

 ## 2. GraphQL Client Side Vue Application
-**This is about how I created a Vue Application like this.
+**:rocket: This is about how I created a Vue Application like this.
 In one minute!**

 ### 2-1.
 Check vue-cli version
 :warning: Make sure you have vue-cli 3.x.x: